fslev/json-compare/README.md

 ```

 # <a name="extended"></a> Extended
-You might be also interested in looking into [JTest-Utils](https://github.com/fslev/jtest-utils) which uses JSONCompare with polling and data capture support: https://github.com/fslev/jtest-utils
+You might be also interested in looking into [JTest-Utils](https://github.com/fslev/jtest-utils) which uses JSONCompare with data capture support: https://github.com/fslev/jtest-utils

 ## Website